 (a) Petition for permission to appeal.
-An appeal from an interlocutory order may be sought by any party by filing a petition for permission to appeal from the interlocutory order with the clerk of the appellate court with jurisdiction over the case within 20 days after the entry of the order of the trial court, with proof of service on all other parties to the action.
-A timely appeal from an order certified under Rule 54(b), Utah Rules of Civil Procedure, that the appellate court determines is not final may, in the discretion of the appellate court, be considered by the appellate court as a petition for permission to appeal an interlocutory order.
+Any party may seek an appeal from an interlocutory order by filing a petition for permission to appeal from the interlocutory order with the appellate court with jurisdiction over the case.
+The petition must be filed within 21 days after the trial court’s order is entered, and served on all other parties to the action.
+A timely appeal from an order certified under Rule 54(b), Utah Rules of Civil Procedure, that the appellate court determines is not final may, in the appellate court’s discretion, be considered by the appellate court as a petition for permission to appeal an interlocutory order.
 The appellate court may direct the appellant to file a petition that conforms to the requirements of paragraph (c) of this rule.

-(b) Fees and copies of petition.
-For a petition presented to the Supreme Court, the petitioner shall file with the Clerk of the Supreme Court an original and five copies of the petition, together with the fee required by statute.
-For a petition presented to the Court of Appeals, the petitioner shall file with the Clerk of the Court of Appeals an original and four copies of the petition, together with the fee required by statute.
-The petitioner shall serve the petition on the opposing party and notice of the filing of the petition on the trial court.
-If an order is issued authorizing the appeal, the clerk of the appellate court shall immediately give notice of the order by mail to the respective parties and shall transmit a certified copy of the order, together with a copy of the petition, to the trial court where the petition and order shall be filed in lieu of a notice of appeal.
+(b) Fees and filing of petition.
+The petitioner must file the petition with the appellate court clerk and pay the fee required by statute within seven days of filing.
+The petitioner must serve the petition on the opposing party and notice of the filing of the petition on the trial court.
+If the appellate court issues an order granting permission to appeal, the appellate court clerk will immediately give notice of the order to the respective parties and will transmit the order to the trial court where the order will be filed instead of a notice of appeal.

 (c) Content of petition.

 (c)(1)(A) A concise statement of facts material to a consideration of the issue presented and the order sought to be reviewed;